Jonathan Hager House

 👻

-Multiple apparitions have been identified.
-A "Lady in Green" is seen gazing pensively from windows or as a fleeting flash of her green dress in the hallways.
+Multiple ghosts have been identified.
+A "Lady in Green" gazes pensively from windows or appears as a fleeting flash of her green dress in the hallways.
 A "Man in Black," possibly a Hammond family member, appears on the porch smoking a pipe and has been spotted walking the grounds of City Park.
 A little girl spirit shows a peculiar affinity for female guests.
 Visitors have reported being poked by unseen hands, feeling sensations of a toddler tugging at their clothing, experiencing sharp neck pains, and smelling phantom alcohol in the basement.
 Cabinet doors with functioning latches open on their own.
 In the cellar, visitors hear footsteps and the sound of heavy objects being dragged across the stone floor.
 A psychic visiting the house reported sensing a strong presence concentrated in the basement.
-Curators and tour guides have accumulated decades of stories involving disembodied voices, phantom footsteps, and the pervasive sensation of being watched.
-The City of Hagerstown offers annual lantern-lit ghost tours that consistently sell out, where guides share these chilling tales passed down through generations of staff who have experienced the paranormal firsthand.
+Curators and tour guides have accumulated decades of stories involving voices from empty rooms, phantom footsteps, and the pervasive sensation of being watched.
+The City of Hagerstown offers annual lantern-lit ghost tours that consistently sell out.

 Researched from 8 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.